-The Prevention First Project, which began January 1, 2015 and will conclude June 30, 2018, is funded by California Department of Public Health (CDPH) through the Centers for Disease Control and Prevention’s (CDC) State Public Health Actions to Prevent and Control Diabetes, Heart Disease, Obesity and Associated Risk factors and Promote School Health grant.
+The Prevention Forward Project is funded by California Department of Public Health (CDPH) through the Centers for Disease Control and Prevention’s (CDC) State Public Health Actions to Prevent and Control Diabetes, Heart Disease, Obesity and Associated Risk factors and Promote School Health grant.

 The Project focuses on two of CDC’s four domains of chronic disease prevention: